aakkii/Traffic_Sign_Classifier/writeup_template.md

 * Training and validation datasets are combined to form one large training dataset.
 * Training images are in color.
 But for our model color doesn't matter.
 So model is converting all images to grayscale.
 * After converting training dataset images to grayscale, code is normalizing the images.
 This is needed so that all training vector values can be distributed between specified values and that helps in finding better maxima and faster learning.
-* 10 image output is shown in Traffic_Sign_Classifier.ipynb after preprocssing to display before and after preprocessed images.
+* 10 image output is shown in output of Cell 4 in Traffic_Sign_Classifier.ipynb after preprocssing to display before and after preprocessed images.

-![alt text][image2]

 ####2.
 Dividing data into training and validation dataset.